 New Zealand minerals sector environmental framework: a user’s guide: 2015 edition.

 New Zealand minerals sector environmental framework: appendices: 2015 edition.

 Funding for this Framework came from the Ministry of Business, Innovation & Employment.
-Research underpinning the Framework has been conducted by geologists, geochemists, biologists and environmental scientists at CRL Energy Ltd, Landcare Research, Canterbury University and Otago University.
+Research underpinning the Framework has been conducted by geologists, geochemists, biologists and environmental scientists at Verum Group, Landcare Research, Canterbury University and Otago University.
 Governance and management of the research was completed by the West Coast Regional Council, Environment Southland, Department of Conservation, Solid Energy NZ, Oceana Gold, Francis Mining, the Coal Association of New Zealand, and Minerals West Coast.